 Metrics Chosen

 For the cars dataset, a regression problem, I use the Root Mean Squared Error (RMSE).
-For the charity dataset, I used the Receiver Operating Curve (ROC) (the False Positive Rate (FPR) over the True Positive Rate (TPR)) with the Area Under Curve (AUC) metric since it is a classification problem.
+For the census dataset, I used the Receiver Operating Curve (ROC) (the False Positive Rate (FPR) over the True Positive Rate (TPR)) with the Area Under Curve (AUC) metric since it is a classification problem.

 Baseline and Learning Curves